-Figure 2.6 illustrates the location, size and character of the various areas and precincts along the M2 that were identified in the study.
+Figure 2.7 illustrates the location, size and character of the various areas and precincts along the M2 that were identified in the study.
 The study divided the Transport Corridor, into two key segments.
 The eastern "high tech working district that encompassed Macquarie Park and the western 'Hills living district.
-Refer Figure 2.7.
+Refer Figure 2.8.
 The proposed digital screen is located in the 'Hills living district'.

 Central to the urban design approach was creating a route identity and context response.
 This was achieved by using a consistent materials and finishes palette.
 The materials palette for the Hills Living District adopted metal cladding in warm tones.
 This materials palette has been applied to all of the digital sites that presently exist within the Hornsby and Hills Shire.
-As detailed on the development application plans in Appendix B the metal look fabrication is also proposed for the eastern elevation under this application and will give the overpass bridge deck a contemporary new look that is consistent with the existing signage structures that are presently displayed along the Motorway and the new seven (7) sites that are being proposed.
+Refer Figure 2.2.
+As detailed on the Development Application Plans in Appendix B the metal look fabrication is also proposed for the western elevation under this application and will give the bridge deck a contemporary new look.